Subscribe to my RSS feed

 If you don't work at home, it might be worthwhile keeping a backup copy of the backup - one at work, one at home.
 Just in case.

-I scared myself silly when I first wrote this in 2005, and I headed off to dust the CD burner (or external backup drive) and made a latte while it was happening - I told folks not to expect me to reply to emails over the next few hours, while I was doing a backup! :-)
+Now that I've scared myself silly, I'm off to dust the cd burner (or external backup drive) and make a latte - don't expect me to reply to your emails over the next few hours, I'm doing a backup!

 Teena!